ghd hair styling products have always been a favourite of mine. Starting from my very own hair straightener which I got when I was about 12 years old.

 I’m sure you can tell, I am slightly obsessed with their straighteners so it’s no surprise that when I heard they were bringing out a new, better-than-ever hair tool, I just had to see it!

 And trust me, the ghd Rise Hot Brush doesn’t fail to impress!
 Now’s your chance to get perfect beach waves or any other waves with one simple, yet brilliant tool!

-Think of this as the hybrid of hair products!
-No longer do you need to tire your hand out holding a brush and straightener.
+Think of this as a hybrid of hair products!
+No longer do you need to tire your hand out holding a brush and straightener or blow dryer.
 This Hot Brush does the trick of both brush and straightener in one to create a perfect natural-looking bounce in your hair!

 This styling brush also comes with a ‘cool tip,’ meaning you can hold onto the end of the brush as you style.
 This is a really nice touch, I’ve had one too many “accidents” with my styling tools trying to get a perfect angle by holding the ends!

 What’s also great about this Hot Brush is that the bristles are at a 5mm length.
-I think it’s just the right length to style hair in sections with causing burn accidents or annoying tangles once the hair is heated in place.
+I think it’s just the right length to style hair in sections without causing burns, accidents or annoying tangles once the hair is heated in place.
 It also takes around 25 seconds for it to heat up, which is not too bad at all.